-Cleanup Time should bridge the gap between Sunday School and Junior Church.
+Cleanup time should bridge the gap each week between Sunday School and Junior Church.
 Some children may go home at this time.
-Be sure they have their student book papers and take-home cards.
-Other children may arrive for Junior Church only.
-You can help them feel part of the group by including them in activities.
-Make any personnel changes quietly.
-Strive to make the transition from one hour to the next as smooth as possible.
+Be sure they have their student book page and today's take-home card.
+Other children may be arriving only for Junior Church.
+Help them feel included in the group.